jonathantneal/gulp-eslit/README.md

 - *Paths are relative to the current file or the current working directory.*
 - *Paths may use glob patterns or omit prefixes and extensions*
 - *Node modules are supported, using the package `template` or `main` keys, or by using `index.html`*

-#### parse

-Parse returns a promise to render the template string once its embedded promises are resolved.

 ---